 No quick-action drilling feed was fitted and the only way of moving the spindle through its 5-inches of travel was by a top-mounted (Super 7) balanced handwheel that turned a long acme-form threaded rod identical in specification to that used on the lathe's compound slide rest assembly.
 Despite its limitations in comparison to the heavier unit, the Mini-Miller was an effective device and allowed an owner with a very limited amount of space to undertake a variety of otherwise impossible-to-achieve vertical milling operations.

 Listed as the model VM-D, the final version produced was, in effect, a larger and more robust version of the Mini-Miller with modern, angular lines and available with base fittings that adapted it for use on both the 7 and 10-series Myford lathes.
-The main casting was locked to the main round column by two clamp bolts (the Mini-Miller had on one) and, instead of the slow-to-operate vertical screw feed, this version was given a quick-action rack drive - ideal for drilling but not quite so sensitive for milling operations.
-As the original full-size Rodney had both quick and fine-feeds systems the VMD might be considered a retrograde step.
+The main casting was locked to the round column by two clamp bolts (the Mini-Miller had just one) and, instead of the slow-to-operate vertical screw feed, this version was given a quick-action rack drive - ideal for drilling but not quite so sensitive for milling operations.
+As the original full-size Rodney had the ideal set-up of both quick and fine-feeds, the VMD might be considered a retrograde step.

 Other milling attachments made for the Myford Series 7 and 10 lathes were the Amolco and, just for the 7 Series, the very rare Staines..